 By Molly J. Anderson-Childers | Updated May 5, 2018

-Of course, as we discussed in A Treatise on the Dark: Muse of Shadows, my tastes can run to the dramatic, and I do enjoy traveling in the scary and dark places of the heart.
-But, as I soon discovered, my soul also yearns for the light a balance of joy and pain, happiness and sorrow, laughter and bitter tears.
+Of course, as I discussed in A Treatise on the Dark: Muse of Shadows, my tastes can run to the dramatic, and I do enjoy traveling in the scary and dark places of the heart.
+But, as I soon discovered, my soul also yearns for the light — a balance of joy and pain, happiness and sorrow, laughter and bitter tears.

 Why do people like to be scared?
 Horror movies are extremely popular in our country, as are violent and scary video and computer games.
 It seems that there's nothing like a good scare!
 The Craft, a great, dark comedy film about teenage witches is one of my OTHER halloweeny-type movie favorites.

 Why do people like to be scared?
 Riddle me THAT.
 Author/rock star Stephen King outsells every other author every time he puts out a new book.
 (And I'm first in line to buy it, every time!)
 It seems like horror movies are getting scarier, too as well as increasingly violent.
 Some of them are so disturbing that even I, Queen of Dark Realms, cannot bear to watch.
 I can manufacture my own nightmares, thank you.
 I don't need any help.
 But yet these movies are always rented or sold out at the stores, and are also very popular online.